vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

     ## Warning: package 'ggplot2' was built under R version 4.2.3

-# Wine Auction Price Prediction: Modeling Factors Affecting Bordeaux Values
+# Property Value Assessment: Statistical Analysis of Residential Property Valuations

 ## Executive Summary
-This analysis examines the factors influencing auction prices of Bordeaux wines using regression techniques.
-By analyzing 46 observations of vintage years auctioned in 2015, I identified key predictors of wine valuation and addressed multicollinearity challenges through advanced regression approaches.
+This analysis examines the statistical relationship between property size and assessed value using regression techniques.
+By analyzing a comprehensive dataset of residential properties, I developed a predictive model that quantifies how livable area contributes to property valuation.
+This model provides valuable insights for property owners, tax authorities, and real estate professionals.

 For historical reasons the US has a system of taxing homeowners to fund a large fraction of local in- frastructure such as local primary, middle